hamidrgh/EnsembleTools/source/local_analysis.rst

 .. code-block:: python

-    visualization.alpha_angles()
+    vis.alpha_angles()

 .. image:: images/sh3/global_analysis/dihedral.png
    :align: center

 Relative DSSP (Dictionary of Secondary Structure of Proteins) content
 ------------------------------------------------------------------------
 The following function visualizes the relative content of a specific secondary structure (helix, coil, strand) for each residue in various protein ensembles.
-After checking the compatibility of the analysis, it retrieves the DSSP data of the proteins and creates a plot showing the frequency of the selected structure at each position.
+It retrieves the DSSP data of the proteins and creates a plot showing the frequency of the selected structure at each position.
+This function does not work for coarse-grained models.

 *"dssp_code": This parameter specifies the type of secondary structure to analyze, which can be 'H' for Helix, 'C' for Coil, or 'E' for Strand.*